cdluminate/ProdL/ProdL.md

 If your desktop environment does not automatically launch the daemon for you, you may need to do it manually somehow.

+3. **Network Interruption:** SSH session may accidently terminate under poor network condition.
+To prevent the ensuing and undesired remote process termination, we can (1) use `nohup(1)` to block `SIGHUP` (see `signal(7)`) for a child process;
+(2) use `mosh` to auto-reconnect (will be discussed later) ;
+(3) use `tmux` to manage working processes under a tmux session (will be discussed later).

 OpenSSH is usually a part of standard linux server installation, so we expect it to be available in most cases.
 In some special cases, such as remote login of embeded devices, the server side may be running Dropbear, which is another SSH implementation that implements the protocol-level compatibility.

 ### 0.7.2.
 Mosh -- Remote Terminal App that Supports Intermittent Connectivity

+Working through SSH under a problematic network condition is definitely frustrating.
+We can use `mosh` to avoid reconnecting the server again and again, as `mosh` is able to automatically reconnect to the server when the network is accessible again.
+Mosh relies on OpenSSH.

+Mosh is not a default part of linux server installation.
+The user may have to install the client and the server software on proper machines.

 ### 0.8.
 Software Engineering